c-cube/blag/content/ocaml/refinement_types.rst

 This is clearly just a rough idea, in dire need of refinement (no pun intended).
-However, I think it is both really simple on the type-checking/type inference side (compared to true formal verificatio) and easy to use, as a more powerful version of private aliases or phantom types to express simple invariants in type signatures.
+However, I think it is both really simple on the type-checking/type inference side (compared to true formal verification) and easy to use, as a more powerful version of private aliases or phantom types to express simple invariants in type signatures.
 I would love to hear the opinion of people who have a good knowledge of OCaml's type-{checker, system}.